-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness noted as needs in surveys of parents, students, and staff.
-Scope: LEA-wide 3.5 Action: Social-Emotional Learning Supports Need: Social-Emotional skills are identified as one of the causes for SED group suspension rate increase and Chronic Absenteeism, particularly in the English Learner and SED subgroups but also within the White and Students with Disabilities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Social-Emotional skills are identified as one of the causes for SED group suspension rate increase and Chronic Absenteeism, particularly in the English Learner and SED subgroups but also within the White and Students with Disabilities.
 Social skills, coping, anxiety, and other barriers have manifested as behavioral issues and also school avoidance.
 Chronic Absenteeism: Overall, the students fell into the "Orange" category with 24.3% chronically absent.
 This represented a decline of 1.9% from the prior year.
 "The White student group was in the "Red' range with 20.4% chronically absent (an increase of 8.2% from the prior year).
-English Learners and Socioeconomically Disadvantaged students were in the "Orange" range with 21.1% and 23.5% Chronically absent, respectively Provides support for development of student Social Emotional schools to increase resiliency and reduce anxiety, addressing needs identified by SED families and our staff for SED students.
+English Learners and Socioeconomically Disadvantaged students were in the "Orange" range with 21.1% and 23.5% Chronically absent, respectively The unduplicated student suspension rate is also higher than the 2.0% all student average with EL Student Group -2.6% and the SED Student Group - 2.7%, negatively impacting attendance rates and student instructional time. and reduce anxiety, addressing needs identified by SED families and our staff for SED students.
 While this action will be implemented schoolwide for efficiency and to reduce stigmas, it is primarily directed at the needs of unduplicated students and based on the needs assessment from attendance data and parent/staff input.
-Metric 3.5 Suspension Rate (ALL, SED, EL, FY) Metric 3.2 Chronic Absenteeism Rates (SED, EL, FY, WH, SWD)
+Metric 3.2 Chronic Absenteeism Rates (SED, EL, FY, WH, SWD) Scope:

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness The unduplicated student suspension rate is also higher than the 2.0% all student average with EL Student Group -2.6% and the SED Student Group - 2.7%, negatively impacting attendance rates and student instructional time.
-Scope: LEA-wide 3.6 Action: Safety and Family Supports on Campus Need: Chronic Absenteeism: Overall, the students fell into the "Orange" category with 24.3% chronically absent.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 3.6 Action: Safety and Family Supports on Campus Need: Chronic Absenteeism: Overall, the students fell into the "Orange" category with 24.3% chronically absent.
 This represented a decline of 1.9% from the prior year.
 The White student group was in the "Red' range with 20.4% chronically absent (an increase of 8.2% from the prior year).
-English Learners and Socioeconomically Disadvantaged students were in the "Orange" range with 21.1% and 23.5% Chronically absent, respectively SED and EL attendance continues to be an Provides a trained officer to work with school officials to meet with families and students and provide legal information as well as links to community supports that help eliminate barriers to attendance.
+English Learners and Socioeconomically Disadvantaged students were in the "Orange" range with 21.1% and 23.5% Chronically absent, respectively SED and EL attendance continues to be an issue.
+Home Visits and links to additional community resources/ agencies for more difficult attendance cases/ chronic absenteeism is a need per staff surveys and unduplicated students' parent interviews regarding attendance issues.
+On-campus mentoring and awareness of public services to reduce barriers is also identified as a need.
+Scope: LEA-wide Provides a trained officer to work with school officials to meet with families and students and provide legal information as well as links to community supports that help eliminate barriers to attendance.
 The officer will provide information, connection to social services, and on campus mentoring for at-risk youth.
 This is primarily focused on supporting English Learner and SED families who report a variety of barriers to regular attendance and limited knowledge of available supports.
 It will be implemented schoolwide, however, to reduce stigma and maintain equity and consistency of expectations for all students.
-Metric 3.1 Attendance Rate (ALL, SED, FY, EL, White) issue.
-Home Visits and links to additional community resources/ agencies for more difficult attendance cases/ chronic absenteeism is a need per staff surveys and unduplicated
+Metric 3.1 Attendance Rate (ALL, SED, FY, EL, White)